rmaskey1/Complex-Matrix-Calculator/A4/README.md

-# Multiple Parallel Matrix Multiplications #
+# Deep Learning Multiple Parallel Matrix Multiplications #

 ### Purpose ###

-The purpose of this repository is to execute multiple matrix multiplication operations in parallel.
-If the given files for matrices are 'A1.txt W1.txt W2.txt W3.txt', the operations that will occur simultaneously are A1\*W1, A1\*W2, A1\*W3.
+The purpose of this repository is to get the matrix sum of a series of executions of multiple matrix multiplication operations in parallel.

 ### How to Run Test Cases ###

 * Test cases are present in the "test" folder of this directory
-* To compile C file in terminal: **gcc -o matrixmult_multiw matrixmult_multiw.c -Wall -Werror**
+* To compile C file in terminal: **gcc -o matrixmult_multiw_deep matrixmult_multiw_deep.c -Wall -Werror**
     * "-Wall" enables all warning messages and "-Werror" makes all warnings into errors
-* To run the program with test cases in terminal: **./matrixmult_multiw test/A1.txt test/W1.txt test/W2.txt test/W3.txt**
+* To run the program with test cases in terminal, the first line will be treated as a command line command and the following lines will be treated as standard inputs prompted by the program:
+    * **./matrixmult_multiw_deep test/A1.txt test/W1.txt test/W2.txt test/W3.txt<br />**
+      **test/W4.txt test/W5.txt test/W6.txt test/W7.txt<br />**
+      **test/W8.txt<br />**
-    * "The numbers in the text file names can vary by test file names
+    * The numbers in the W.text file names can vary by valid test file names

 ### Expected Test Case Results ###

 * The following is the test case result of the test case provided above:
-    *   $ cat 10767.err<br />
-        $ cat 10767.out<br />
-            Starting command 1: child 10767 of parent 10766<br />
-            A1.txt = \[<br />
+    *       RSum = \[<br />
-            10      30      40      50      0       0       0       0<br />
+            71350   54770   54770   54770   54770   54770   54770   97080<br />
             0       0       0       0       0       0       0       0<br />
             0       0       0       0       0       0       0       0<br />
             0       0       0       0       0       0       0       0<br />